 The clerks in Sturnin and the corresponding funeral songs were recorded from the top 20 th-century leaders.
 The tradition is continued by Stirniene's spiritual music Kora “Reversium” singers, more than 30 persons, 14 children of Kora.
 In the summer of 2020, two months on Sundays took place in psalm singing training.

-Veronika Ozoliņa. (Ūzuleņu Vera, 1933) Stirniene, folk singer, excellent master of handicrafts
+Veronika Ozoliņa sen. (Ūzuleņu Vera, 1933) Stērnīne - folk singer, excellent master of handicrafts

-Jānis Stafeckis (1938) Shernine - People's saint, leader of the sailors in several generations.
+Jānis Stafeckis (Stapecku Jōņs, 1938) Shernine - folk singer, leader of the saļmi in several generations.

-Ieva Zepa (Bazneicas Eve, 1976) Sthernine - The Church of the Stirniene parish (varganiste), pedagogy and cultural worker, sailor singer since childhood and manager.
+Ieva Zepa (Bazneicas Īva, 1976) Sternīne - the organist of The Church of the Stirniene (varganiste), pedagogy and cultural worker, saļmi singer and leader since childhood.

-Jānis Zeps (Zepu Young, 1991) Shernine - People's singer, a sailor singer since childhood and manager in several generations.
+Jānis Zeps (Zepu Jōņs, 1991) Stērnīne - folk singer, a singer and leader of saļmi since childhood and in several generations.

-Gunta Greisle (Greisky Gunta, 1999) Mesters-Hills - professional musician, vocalist, JVLMA student, sailor singer since childhood and manager.
+Gunta Greisle (Greišļu Gunta, 1999) Mesteri-Aizkalnīši - professional musician, vocalist, JVLMA student, saļmi singer since childhood and leader.